Gregory Helms: Legal troubles

 On May 6, 2008, Helms was assaulted in a club in Johnston County, North Carolina, by an acquaintance, Dustin Narron.
 An argument between the two of them led to Narron hitting Helms in the face.
 Narron was later charged with assault and battery.

-On January 27, 2010, Helms and fellow WWE wrestler Chris Jericho were arrested in Fort Mitchell, Kentucky after leaving a bar.
+On January 27, 2010, Helms and fellow WWE wrestler Chris Jericho were arrested in Fort Mitchell, Kentucky, after leaving a bar.
 A police report stated that Helms had punched Jericho and the other passengers in the cab they were sharing.
 Helms and Jericho were given tickets for public intoxication and released after each posted a $120 bail bond.

 On March 13, 2011, Helms was cited for affray following an altercation at a bar in Smithfield, North Carolina.

 On May 5, 2011, Helms and his girlfriend were involved in a motorbike accident in North Carolina, for which Helms was charged with driving under the influence.
-Helms suffered a broken leg, ankle, jaw and nose during the accident, as well as sustaining other fractures and receiving over 200 stitches, while his girlfriend sustained a broken neck.
-As a result of the accident, Helms' foot had to be reconstructed with four plates and 22 screws.
+Helms suffered a broken leg, ankle, jaw and nose during the accident, as well as sustaining other fractures, while his girlfriend sustained a broken neck.
+As a result of the accident, Helms received over 200 stitches, and his leg and ankle had to be reconstructed with four plates and twenty-two screws.